Skip to main content

 What you don’t see

 The session object never includes raw document data, MRZ fields, the on-chip portrait, selfies, or the face match score.
 Those are computed and discarded inside the verification pipeline.
-The only place verified claims surface is in the verification.attempt.succeeded webhook payload.
+The consented claims surface only in the verification.session.succeeded webhook payload.